Robinpig/Note/docs/CS/Java/JDK/Concurrency/CountDownLatch.md

 ## countDown

-Decrements the count of the latch, releasing all waiting threads if the count reaches zero.
+Decrements the count of the latch, releasing all waiting threads(see [doReleaseShared in AQS](/docs/CS/Java/JDK/Concurrency/AQS.md?id=doReleaseShared)) if the count reaches zero.
-If the current count is greater than zero then it is decremented.
+- If the current count is greater than zero then it is decremented.
 If the new count is zero then all waiting threads are re-enabled for thread scheduling purposes.
-If the current count equals zero then nothing happens.
+- If the current count equals zero then nothing happens.

-singalAll by `doReleaseShared` in AQS

 ```java
 public void countDown() {